zowe/zowe-install-packaging/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 <!-- Thank you for your pull request!
 Please provide a description of the changes in this PR in the field above and provide the following information. -->

 Please check if your PR fulfills the following requirements.
 This is simply a reminder of what we are going to look for before merging your PR.
+If you don't know all of this information when you create this PR, don't worry.
+You can edit this template as you're working on it.

 - [ ] Tests for the changes have been added (for bug fixes / features)
 - [ ] Necessary documentation (if appropriate) have been added / updated